denuoweb/janus/README.md

 ```
 This will build the docker image for the local version of Janus as well as spin up two containers:

--   One named `janus` running on port 23889
+-   One named `janus` running on port 24889

--   Another one named `qtum` running on port 3889
+-   Another one named `htmlcoin` running on port 4889

-`make quick-start` will also fund the tests accounts with QTUM in order for you to start testing and developing locally.
+`make quick-start` will also fund the tests accounts with HTMLCOIN in order for you to start testing and developing locally.
 Additionally, if you need or want to make changes and or additions to Janus, but don't want to go through the hassle of rebuilding the container, you can run the following command at the project root level:
 ```
 $ make run-janus
 # For https
 $ make docker-configure-https && make run-janus-https
 ```
-Which will run the most current local version of Janus on port 23888, but without rebuilding the image or the local docker container.
+Which will run the most current local version of Janus on port 24888, but without rebuilding the image or the local docker container.

-Note that Janus will use the hex address for the test base58 Qtum addresses that belong the the local qtum node, for example:
+Note that Janus will use the hex address for the test base58 Htmlcoin addresses that belong the the local htmlcoin node, for example:
-  - qUbxboqjBRp96j3La8D1RYkyqx5uQbJPoW (hex 0x7926223070547d2d15b2ef5e7383e541c338ffe9 )
+  - hUbxboqjBRp96j3La8D1RYkyqx5uQbJPoW (hex 0x7926223070547d2d15b2ef5e7383e541c338ffe9 )
-  - qLn9vqbr2Gx3TsVR9QyTVB5mrMoh4x43Uf (hex 0x2352be3db3177f0a07efbe6da5857615b8c9901d )
+  - hLn9vqbr2Gx3TsVR9QyTVB5mrMoh4x43Uf (hex 0x2352be3db3177f0a07efbe6da5857615b8c9901d )

 ### SSL
 SSL keys and certificates go inside the https folder (mounted at `/https` in the container) and use `--https-key` and `--https-cert` parameters.
 If the specified files do not exist, it will fall back to http.